“You can always be thinner, look better!”

 In the words of the one and only American Psycho…you can never be too healthy.
 Everyone is always searching for ways to burn the extra calories they put on every day by snacking and unhealthy eating habits.

 However, the list of ways to burn extra fat is getting long, boring, and too monotonous.
-That’s when you need to switch things up a bit and bring in external stimuli that are sure to engage and interest you.
+That’s when you need to switch things up a bit from typical gym workouts and bring in external stimuli that are sure to engage and interest you.

-Paddle boarding is a long-slept-on high intensity activity that can double up as a whole full-body workout when done right.
-Wondering how many calories does paddle boarding burn?
-You can burn over 400 calories per hour of paddleboarding depending on various factors!
+Paddle boarding is a long-slept-on high intensity activity in the great outdoors that can double up as a whole full-body good workout when done right.
+Wondering just how many calories does paddle boarding burn?
+You can burn over 400 calories per hour of paddleboarding depending on various other factors!

 Ready to give your New Year’s Resolution a chance?
 Read more to find out just how life-changing this activity actually is.